ERP Testing – An Ultimate Guide

 What is ERP Testing?

-ERP stands for Enterprise Resource Planning — it is a system that helps businesses manage their resources and handle operations.
+ERP stands for Enterprise Resource Planning — it is a system that helps businesses manage their resources, finances, and handle operations.

 Naturally, implementing an ERP system for any business is a huge task, which requires tons of time and effort.
 So, testing an ERP system becomes crucial as there are multiple ways that the system can fail.